 - Increase tissue numbers in the BCBA National Brain Cancer Biospecimen Register

-- Provide a centralised online researcher application process for the Register
+- Maintain the centralised search engine and electronic researcher application process for the national biospecimen register

-- Establish a national brain cancer biospecimen database
+- Establish a national brain cancer clinical registry incorporating biobanking

 - Facilitate world’s best practice for the collection and storage of brain cancer tissue and data